It was my friend’s fault.

 Difference Makes Us…Community

-In total contrast to the starkness of the Apple store is the farmer’s markets.
+The markets were in total contrast to the starkness of the Apple Store.

 We got there early.
 The air had a cold bite, but the clear skies promised a warm day.

-When an apple seller said g’day, I realised I had met him the day before.
+When an apple seller said g’day, (selling real apples this time – Granny Smiths) I realised I had met him the day before.

 My mother had asked me to help out at their local food bank and despite being on holiday, I couldn’t say no.